andresrgallo/unique-app/README.md

 ## Languages and Tools

-- The project was build using the React library and plain CSS.
+- The project was build using the Nodejs, express, React library and plain CSS.
 - The project includes media queries for small phones, tablets and laptops.
-- For testing, two libraries were installed: `Jest` and `Enzyme`
+- For testing the front end, two libraries were installed: `Jest` and `Enzyme`
+- The back end was tested with Jest and Supertests.

 # Project Construction